earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 We just checked that we get a string representation and can compare objects out of the box without having to write the `__repr__` and `__eq__` methods, respectively.

-If you take a closer look, we didn't even write the `__init__` method; we only specified the fields and the expected data types as type hints in the data class definition.
+If you take a closer look, we did not write even the class constructor `__init__` method; we only specified the fields and the expected data types as type hints in the data class definition.

 So where did the `__init__`, `__repr__`, and `__eq__` come from?